parisepigenetics/Methylator-Documentation/docs/quick_start.md

 Detailed explanation of the outputs are available in [Results](results.md).

 !!! info inline
-    The test dataset is taken from the publication:
+    The Tutorial Data Set is taken from the publication:
     [Genome-wide analysis in the mouse embryo reveals the importance of DNA methylation for transcription integrity](https://www.nature.com/articles/s41467-020-16919-w).
     This study investigates (by WGBS) the impact of DNA methyltransferases depletion on the mouse methylome.
 The three biological conditions are :
     - WT  (Wild Type)